lewagon/dotfiles/00-Setup/TEACHERS.md

 - When we get to Airbnb and Project Weeks, we will teach you how to use AI tools effectively.
 Since you will be building projects that _you designed yourselves_, AI tools won't be smart enough to give you the answer.
 They'll only be able to help you along at this point, much like a virtual TA.

 #### Monday (Week 1) - Setup
-- Special day, we'll focus on your machines setup, you'll go home with pimped workstations ready for the next 9 weeks!
+- Special day, we'll focus on your machines setup, you'll go home with configured workstations ready for the next 9 weeks!

 #### Tuesday -> Friday (Week 1) - Ruby Core
 - Ruby core program.
 Fundamentals.
 Elementary blocks.
 Scripts in 1 or 2 files, we'll run them from the terminal.